 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 When the detail ended, Harry was sent to Cabanatuan which had opened while he was on the detail.
 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 1 was where the men who were captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed, but it was later reopened and housed Naval POWs.
 Camp 3 was where those men captured when Corregidor surrendered were taken.
-Camp 3 was later consolidated into Camp 1.
+Camp 3 was later consolidated into Camp 1 on October 30, 1942.

 On August 7, one POW escaped from the camp and was recaptured on September 17.
 He was placed in solitary confinement and during his time there, he was beaten over the head with an iron bar by a Japanese sergeant.
 The camp commandant, Col. Mori, would parade him around the camp and use the man as an example as he lectured the POWs.
 The man wore a sign that read, “Example of an Escaped Prisoner.”